YaadR/RealTimeLab-Drone-Swarm/README.md

 ## Algorithem & Math:
 #### 1. Acquiring leader
   * The drone detect leader aruco and set his own position in the swarm according to relative starting position.
-  * The drone use the Aruco reader to detect the leader, or any other drone.
+  * The drone use the Aruco reader to detect the leader.

 #### 2. Detecting leader movement
   * The aruco reader detect the leader movement in 4 demantions:
     ##### * up down